daniellas/fqb/README.md

 ## How to use it?

-Please see project tests to see usage examples.
+Please see project tests to see full usage examples.

 ## Work in progress